Back

 • Preoccupation with death.

-• Loss of interest in things one cares about.
+• Loss of interest in things they care about.

-• Visiting or calling people to say goodbye.
+• Contacting people to say goodbye.

-• Making arrangements; setting one's affairs in order.
+• Making arrangements; setting affairs in order.

 • Giving things away, such as prized possessions.